ahmetksasmaz/ms_thesis/README.md

 GPU : NVIDIA GeForce GTX 1650 Ti

-Warning : Due to GPU in the tested environment was not sufficient for inferencing, CPU is used for inference.
+Warning : Due to GPU in the tested environment was not sufficient for inferencing, CPU was used for inference.

 ### GPU-CPU Settings